Kamashasan

-Kamashasan (Locally known as Bagula) is one of the village in the district of Jagatsinghpur, Odisha, India.
-Bagula is famous for the vegetable cultivation and its quality and varieties of vegetables in major cities Odisha.
+Kamashasan, locally known as Bagula, is a village in the district of Jagatsinghpur, Odisha, India.
+Bagula is famous for the vegetable cultivation and its quality and varieties of vegetables in major cities of Odisha.

-Geographical Location
+Geographical location

-Bagula comes under the District of Jagatsinghpur, Odisha, India.
+Bagula is in the District of Jagatsinghpur, Odisha, India.
 It falls under Hajipur Gram Panchyat and Biridi Block.
 It is situated in the river bank of Devi and Biluakhai River Bifurcation point.
 The south western part is surrounded by the Machagaon Canal.

 Transport

 Kamashasan is located 20 km from Cuttack and Jagatsinghpur City Center on SH-43.
 The village is well connected to the neighborhood via road, ferry and railways.
 The nearest railway station is Kandarpur, which is 7 km towards Cuttack on SH-43.
 The nearest airport (Biju Patnaik Airport) is at Bhubaneswar nearly 60 km via Cuttack.
 The public transport frequency is 15-20 min for roadways (6:00 AM – 9:00 PM) and for railways every 3 to 4 Hrs.